margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I love learning about interconnectedness, and how we are all connecting each other to a higher sense of life.
 I also love learning about distinctions, distinct ideas, and how everyone is individual and distinct.
 Christian Science teaches that 'we are all tributary to the same source', but there are distinct differences between everyone in good ways.
 [2021]
-I believe in the idea of 'standing in union with everyone around in society and the world' as best as I can from this time forth
+I believe in the idea of 'standing in union with everyone around in society and the world' as best as I can from this time forth.

 ## What do I believe in? ##
 I believe that I, we are all a country and a world of beliefs.
 I believe in the next generation of humanity and all that they can learn each day and all that they can contribute.
 I believe in every individual as individual.
 I believe in the older generation's ability to learn something new even if they have fallen, feel like they have failed, or feel stuck like they can't learn.
+I believe in giving credit to people who inspire other people, or who inspire us to change and grow.
+I believe it's important to live from a place of authenticity and remember what resonates from within one's heart and not let oneself be in bondage to other people.

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks.
 Appreciated working in a diversity and inclusion business in Washington, DC.
 Learning to relate to technology better.
 * Healed racism and started to realize that everyone is individual and distinct.
+* Appreciated authenticity in my first job for 3 years with an entrepreneur, and it was really a powerful experience.

 <br>